nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 In the `LessonEditCommand` class, a new class called `EditLessonDescriptor` is defined to create `Lesson` objects that will store the new values for the fields that have been specified to be edited.
 The `createEditedLesson()` method uses the `EditLessonDescriptor` object to create the `editedLesson` object.
+The detailed sequence diagram for LessonEditCommand is the similar to LessonAddCommand's with an additional step for retrieving the lesson to edit from the student of interest.
+Refer to Figure I.3.3.2 above.

 The `executeUndoableCommand()` method of the `LessonEditCommand` uses this `editedLesson` object to update the `model` of TAB.
 The new lesson is stored in TAB in place of the old lesson.
 The student's list of lessons will be updated to reflect